Persona 3: The Journey

 Makoto Yuki transfers to Gekkoukan High School and moves into a dorm in the city.
 On his third day in the city, during a mysterious 25th hour called the Dark Hour, he is attacked by monstrous beings called Shadows and awakens to his Persona.
 After defeating them, he is recruited by the Specialized Extracurricular Execution Squad (SEES), a group of Gekkoukan students dedicated to battling the Shadows and exploring Tartarus, a giant tower transformed from Gekkoukan during the Dark Hour.
 On nights of the full moon, the city is attacked by a Shadow more powerful than those in Tartarus.
 After several of these incidents, senior SEES member Mitsuru Kirijo is forced to reveal to the team the origin of Tartarus and the Dark Hour.
 Ten years earlier, the Kirijo Group, a research company Mitsuru's grandfather founded, began amassing and containing Shadows in an attempt to harness their power.
 However, the experiments went awry, allowing the Shadows to escape and assemble into twelve larger creatures.
 SEES' leader, Shuji Ikutsuki, informs them that if they defeat the twelve greater Shadows, Tartarus and the Dark Hour will disappear forever.

 While vacationing in Yakushima, Makoto meets and recruits Aigis, a Persona-wielding war machine who has an inexplicable need to be near him.
 After defeating the twelfth and final Shadow, SEES learns that Ikutsuki deceived them.
 By destroying the greater Shadows, they have freed parts of the being Nyx, also known as the "maternal being", who will bring about the end of the world if fully restored.
 She is the creator of Shadows, and is drawn to Earth by the Appriser, or "Death".
-Ikutsuki is subsequently wounded in a gunfight with Mitsuru's father Takeharu Kirijo and jumps from Tartarus to his death.
+Ikutsuki wishes to sacrifice them, and quicken Nyx's coming.
+He believes he will become the 'prince' of the new world brought about by her.
+He is subsequently wounded in a gunfight with Mitsuru's father, Takeharu Kirijo, and jumps from Tartarus to his death.